kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 export class DomMovedAware extends Queryable {
 ```

-We import the template which imports the underlying component logic via a simple naming convention :)
-`greet.html` will find `greet.js`
+We import then the template via `<link rel="import"` which imports the underlying component logic via a simple naming convention :) The `greet.html` template will find and instantiate the component in `greet.js`.

 ```html
 <head>